 - WELCOME to the Master's in Clinical Psychology Program at Sam Houston State University!
 The Master of Arts in Clinical Psychology is designed to produce Master's-level practitioners who are qualified to sit for licensure as Licensed Psychological Associates (LPA) by the Texas State Board of examiners of Psychologists.
 Recent changes to Texas state licensure rules and regulations require 60 hours of coursework in order to be eligible to obtain an LPA.
-As such, students are expected to take a full course load of classes each fall, spring, and summer for two years in order to meet the requirements for licensure.
-Given the intensive clinical training offered, the program is designed to produce effective practitioners.
+The program takes approximately 3 years to complete and is primarily practitioner-oriented, but a limited number of students thesis research.
 A Master's degree in Clinical Psychology from SHSU also prepares students for further graduate study and/or community college teaching.
-The program provides a minimum of 300 hours of supervised practicum experience and equips students with applied skills in psychometrics and professional intervention.
+The program provides supervised practicum experience and equips students with applied skills in assessment and therapeutic intervention.
 Students partake in a capstone course typically during their last semester of the program.

 - SHSU is an excellent place to complete your professional training.
-As a student in the program, you will gain supervised clinical experience in a variety of settings such as counseling centers, psychiatric hospitals, private practice settings with a psychologist, neurorehabilitation centers, and forensic facilities.
+As a student in the program, you will gain supervised clinical experience at SHSU and external training sites are available in a variety of settings such as counseling centers, psychiatric hospitals, community mental health centers, private practice settings with a psychologist, and forensic facilties.

 - YOU are encouraged to explore this website further to find more information about the Master's in Clinical Psychology Program at SHSU.
 The links listed to the right will help you access this information including the application process and requirements.
 Many questions you may have are likely answered in the FAQ section.
 Please feel free to contact me with questions you may have about the program.
 I look forward to talking with you soon.